LinkedIn Redesign

 Insights

-Insight 1: Users lack a reliable mental model for job searching on LinkedIn
+Insight 1: Users can't build a reliable mental model

 Personas